TelemetryDeck/docs/basics/index.md

 ## Explore (Signal Analytics)

-The Explore section gives you direct access to your raw signal data through multiple views:
+The Explore section gives you direct access to your raw event data through multiple views:

 ![Explore Dashboard - Signal Types](/docs/images/dashboard-signal-types.png)

-Here you can examine all signal types your app has sent, explore parameters attached to your signals, view recent signals chronologically, and use the query playground to experiment with data analysis.
+Here you can examine all signal types your app has sent, explore parameters attached to your events, view recent events chronologically, and use the query playground to experiment with data analysis.
 This section is particularly useful for debugging, understanding user behavior sequences, and diving deeper into specific user actions.

 <div class="not-prose">
   <div class="my-6 grid grid-cols-1 gap-6">